Key Facts & Figures

 The efficient handling terminal for rail, road and seaborne cargo covers an area of approx. 80,000 square metres.

-An additional option for servicing trains up to 740 metres in length was created last year by rearranging spaces in the track area.
+An additional option for servicing trains up to 740 metres in length exists by rearranging spaces in the track area.

 The large advantage of Rostock are the available railway track capacities at the port which allow for additional handling capabilities to be developed even at short notice.